-Nanga Parbat is the ninth highest mountain in the world elevating 8,126 meters above sea level.
+Nanga Parbat Expedition (8125m) 2025, the ninth highest mountain in the world elevating 8,126 meters above sea level.
 This enormous mountain is believed to be “The Western Anchor to The Himalayas” which majestically lies in the Diamer district near Indus River of Gilgit-Baltistan, Kashmir administered by Pakistan.
 The name Nanga Parbat is a descendent of two Sanskrit words: ‘nagna’ and ‘parvata’ making a reasonable combination that translates to “Naked Mountain”.
 The mountain is also locally popular by its Tibetan name Diamer or Deo Mir defining “Huge Mountain”.

 The 8,126 metered elevated peak was first discovered in 1895 by Europeans, The first expedition was carried out by Albert F.Mummery and Geoffrey Hastings but failed to reach the summit.
 Due to its accessibility, the attempt at its summit began in the early nineteenth century.
 Several German, American, British, and other mountaineers endeavored but couldn’t achieve till 1953.
 On July 3, 1953, an Australian climber, Hermann Buhi succeeded as the first solo ascent of The Killer Mountain without bottled oxygen making a remarkable history in the mountaineering world.
 The peak has earned several nicknames for its unique nature.
 It is equally famous as The Western Anchor to The Himalayas, Naked Mountain, Diamer or Deo Mira, and The Killer Mountain because of its high number of climber fatalities.